Journal of Qualitative Research in Health Sciences

 Abstract

-Introduction: Previous analyses have revealed that the human factor is significant in causing traffic accidents.
+Background: Previous analyses have revealed that the human factor is significant in causing traffic accidents.
 Antisocial driving behaviors have led to a phenomenon called driving violence, which poses a significant risk to other road users.
 Accordingly, this study aimed to explore the concept of antisocial driving behavior and its various types.

 Methods: This qualitative study was carried out using a content analysis approach and involved 12 participants selected through the purposive sampling method.
 In-depth semi-structured interviews were conducted from June to September 2019 in Tehran, Iran.
 Data were analyzed using Graneheim’s approach.